eagleusb/stone-repeater/README.en.txt

 	program runs, and port ``<sport>'' in the http proxy settings of your WWW browser.

+	Extentions can be added to the ``proxy'' like ``<xhost>/<ext''.
+	<ext> is:

+	v4only	limit the destination within IP addresses.

+	v6only	limit the destination within IPv6 addresses.

 	Type (4) relays stream over http request.  ``<request>'' is the request specified in HTTP 1.0.
 In the ``<request>'', ``\'' is the escape character, and the following substitution occurs.